 Apothecary: Spa Couture

-Kimono ~ sublime
+Kimono ~ chrysanthemum

 Japanese Kimonos are one of the world's most luxurious clothing items.
 These vintage Japanese kimono silk jackets are luxurious to wear in every way.
 Each piece has been made by hand and no two are alike.
 These are an easy to wear short jacket.